Kaleidophon/deep-significance/README_RAW.md

 $$
 \text{ASO}(A, B, \alpha) = 1 - \text{ASO}(B, A, \alpha)
 $$

+---
+**Note**: This property is known to hold more for `build_quantile="fast"` (deviation of < 0.01) and less for `build_quantile="exact"` (deviation of < 0.15).
+This is because the quantile function is built based on resampled scores during bootstrap iterations for the latter case, leading to more randomness when fever scores for A and B are available, but also a tighter bound for $\epsilon_\text{min}$ overall.

+---

 The corresponding code can then look something like this: